geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 7. In the **Add a domain** page, in the **Domain name** field, enter your domain name in the form of **xxxUPNxxx.xxxCustomDomainxxx.xxx** (where xxxUPNxxx is the unique UPN name provided by your lab hosting provider, and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name), and then select **Use this domain**.

-8. In the **Verify your domain** page, you must select a verification method to prove you own the domain.
-You can choose to verify using either a TXT record or a MX record.
-For this lab, you will use the **TXT record**, which is the option displayed by default on the menu bar.
+8. In the **How do you want to verify your domain?** page, you must select a verification method to prove you own the domain.
+For this lab, select the **Add a TXT record to the domain's DNS records** option and then select **Continue**.

-	To configure the domain later on in DNS Manager, you must copy the **TXT value**.
-To do so, select the **Copy record** icon that appears under the **TXT value** (to the left of **MS=msXXXXXXXX**).
+9. On the **Verify you own this domain** page, you must copy the **TXT value** (NOT the TXT name) so that you can configure the domain later on in DNS Manager.
+To do so, select the **Copy record** icon that appears to the left of the **TXT value** (to the left of **MS=msXXXXXXXX**).
 In the dialog box that appears, select **Allow access** to copy this value from the webpage to your clipboard.  <br/>

-    ‎**Important:** If you select **Verify** at this point, you will receive an error indicating the system could not find the record you added for this domain (you can do this if you want to see the error; there is no harm in it).
+    ‎**Important:** If you select the **Verify** button at this point, you will receive an error indicating the system could not find the record you added for this domain (you can do this if you want to see the error; there is no harm in it).
 Therefore, you must complete the next series of steps to add the TXT record to this domain in **DNS Manager**.
 Once you finish that process, you will be instructed to return back to this page and select the **Verify** button so that you can complete the process of adding this domain in the Microsoft 365 admin center.

 9. You must now switch over to Server Manager.
 Select the **Server Manager** icon that appears in your taskbar at the bottom of the page.
 Maximize the Server Manager window if necessary.